 The information and resources on this webpage are designed to help woodland landowners in north-central Minnesota.
-The St. Louis Moraines and Tamarack Lowlands area span 3,162,113 acres in Aitkin, Carlton, Cass, Crow Wing, Itasca, and St. Louis counties.
+The St. Louis Moraines and Tamarack Lowlands area spans 3,162,113 acres in parts of Aitkin, Carlton, Cass, Crow Wing, Itasca, and St. Louis counties.

 Woodlands in this area

-These ecologically rich places are home to thousands of lakes, vast stretches of the northern forest, lush wetlands, diverse wildlife, and an important wintering area for boreal birds.
+This ecologically rich places are home to thousands of lakes, vast stretches of northern forest, lush wetlands, diverse wildlife, and an important wintering area for boreal birds.

 North-central Minnesota is home a multitude of wildlife species.
 Learning about the animals that live in your woods is a great way to connect to the habitat.
 Get to know your critters and keep on the lookout when you walk your property.
 Minnesota has about 350 species in greatest conservation need that are either rare, declining, or threatened.
 Examples in your area include sharp-tailed grouse, northern goshawks, boreal chickadees, yellow rails, wood turtles, and the four-toed salamander.